 Program Compound Indication Preclinical Phase 1 Phase 2 Phase 3

-Brexanolone Super-Refractory Status Epilepticus -
+Brexanolone Super-Refractory Status Epilepticus F -

 (SAGE-547) Postpartum Depression

 Postpartum Depression

-SAGE-217 Major Depressive Disorder
+GABA S SAGE-217 Major Depressive Disorder - "

-GABA SAGE-217 Essential Tremor
+GABA SAGE-217 Essential Tremor 10

 Parkinson's Disease

 SAGE-324

 SAGE-689 GABA Hypofunction

 SAGE-105

 Cerebrosterol Deficit Disorders

 NMDA SAGE-718 Anti-NMDA Receptor Encephalitis

-NMDA Hypofunction
+A STATE OF THE STA NMDA Hypofunction

-Our lead product candidate, SAGE-547 (brexanolone, USAN), is a proprietary intravenous, or IV, formulation of allopregnanolone, a naturally occurring neuroactive steroid that acts as a positive allosteric modulator of GABAA receptors, including both synaptic and extrasynaptic populations.
-We are currently conducting Phase 3 clinical trials of SAGE-547 in both super-refractory status epilepticus, or SRSE, and post-partum depression, or PPD.
+Our lead product candidate, SAGE-547, (brexanolone, USAN), is a proprietary intravenous, or IV, formulation of allopregnanolone, a naturally occurring neuroactive steroid that acts as a positive allosteric modulator of GABA_A receptors, including both synaptic and extrasynaptic populations.
+We have recently completed enrollment of our Phase 3 clinical trial of brexanolone in super-refractory status epilepticus, or SRSE.
+We have two ongoing Phase 3 clinical trials of brexanolone in the treatment of postpartum depression, or PPD.

-Our Phase 3 clinical trial in SRSE, known as the STATUS Trial, is evaluating SAGE-547 as a potential adjunctive therapy in the treatment of SRSE.
+Our Phase 3 clinical trial in SRSE, known as the STATUS Trial, is evaluating brexanolone as a potential adjunctive therapy in the treatment of SRSE.
 SRSE is a rare and life-altering condition in which a patient experiences a state of continuous seizure called status epilepticus, or SE, that continues or recurs despite standard treatment regimens normally sufficient to stop the seizure activity.
-We expect to report top-line results from the STATUS Trial in the third quarter of 2017 after enrollment of an anticipated 126 evaluable patients and completion of all study follow-up periods and data analysis.
-If successful, we believe the results from this Phase 3 clinical trial, together with other data from the SAGE-547 development program will be sufficient to form the basis of a New Drug Application, or NDA, submission to the U.S. Food and Drug Administration, or FDA, seeking approval for SAGE-547 in SRSE in the U.S. Based on scientific advice we received in the fourth quarter of 2016 from the European Medicines Agency, or EMA, we also believe our current Phase 3 clinical program in SRSE, if successful, will be sufficient to support submission of a marketing authorization application, or MAA, to the EMA seeking approval of SAGE-547 for SRSE in the European Union, or EU.
+We have completed enrollment in the STATUS trial, and expect to report top-line results in the third quarter of 2017 after completion of data analysis.
+If successful, we believe the results from this Phase 3 clinical trial, together with other data from the brexanolone development program will be sufficient to form the basis of a New Drug Application, or NDA, submission to the U.S. Food and Drug Administration, or FDA, seeking approval for brexanolone in SRSE in the U.S. Based on scientific advice we received in the fourth quarter of 2016 from the European Medicines Agency, or EMA, we also believe our current Phase 3 clinical program in SRSE, if successful, will be sufficient to support submission of a marketing authorization application, or MAA, to the EMA seeking approval of brexanolone for SRSE in the European Union, or EU.